stoplightio/docs/articles/modeling/shared-params-responses.md

 ![](../../assets/images/shared-params-responses3.png)

-Once the shared parameters are created, reference them in any API endpoint under __Query Parameters__ block of the request section in the editor.
+Once the shared parameters are created, reference them in any API endpoint under the __Query Parameters__ block of the request section in the editor.

 ## Shared Responses

-Shared responses provide a way to re-use response objects across multiple API endpoints without having to duplicate effort.
-Similar to shared components discussed above, shared responses allow you to reference a single response multiple times without having to recreate each response manually.
+Shared responses provide a practical way to re-use response objects across multiple API endpoints without having to duplicate effort.
+Similar to the shared components discussed above, shared responses allow you to reference a single response multiple times without having to recreate each response manually.
 The added benefit of this approach is that updates to the shared response object are